 - Can I use a paid voucher for my at home test?

-- At this time, vouchers are not available for the at home test option in most states.
-Until further notice, at home tests must be paid for by credit card or PayPal®.
+- At this time, vouchers are not available for the at home test option.
+Until further notice, you must pay for your at home test with a credit card or PayPal®.

 - What test dates and times are available?

 At home appointments are currently available 4 a.m.–7 p.m.
 ET, seven days a week.
 Make sure to check your test time and time zone carefully before submitting your registration.

 - Test Time: Both a.m. and p.m. sessions are available.
 Make sure you pick the correct one.

 - Time Zone: Your test session will start based on the time zone indicated by the address in your HiSET account